Chart Color Schemes

 An assessment of population growth drivers in Regents Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Regents Park's population, as of November 2025, is approximately 5,346.
-This figure represents an increase of 208 people since the 2021 Census, which recorded a population of 5,138.
-The increase was inferred from ABS estimates: Regents Park had an estimated resident population of 5,301 in June 2024 and gained 28 validated new addresses post-Census.
-This results in a density ratio of 2,633 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-Regents Park's growth rate of 4.0% since Census is within 2.7 percentage points of the state average (6.7%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 70.8% of overall population gains recently.
+Regents Park's population was 5,138 as of April 2021.
+By November 2025, it had increased to around 5,346, a rise of 208 people (4.0%).
+This growth is inferred from the estimated resident population of 5,301 in June 2024 and an additional 28 validated new addresses since the Census date.
+The population density was 2,633 persons per square kilometer as of November 2025, placing Regents Park in the upper quartile nationally according to AreaSearch's assessment.
+Its growth rate since the census (4.0%) is within 2.7 percentage points of the state's growth rate (6.7%).
+Overseas migration contributed approximately 70.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Regents Park is projected to grow by 1,194 persons, reflecting an overall increase of 21.5% over the 17-year period.
-This growth rate is above the median statistical area across the nation.
+By 2041, Regents Park is projected to grow by 1,194 persons, reflecting an increase of 21.5% in total over the 17-year period.

 Frequently Asked Questions - Population